| 2006: fremdeles er det noen som sier at Armour Thyroid varierer i styrke,

 to measure actual T4 and T3 activity.

-the desired ratio of T4 to T3 in each lot of tablets.
+"Different lots of thyroid powder are mixed together and analyzed to achievethe desired ratio of T4 to T3 in each lot of tablets.
 This method ensures

 that each strength of Armour® Thyroid will be consistent with the United